parkminhyung/OptionCalc/README.md

 - **Option DATA :** The option data is obtained using the **yfinance** package in Python via **reticulate** package
 - **Plot Package** : The plot is created using the **Plotly** package.
 - This shinydashboard is a **beta version**.
 In the future, we plan to improve the calculation of options and greeks and add strategies.
 We also plan to add an option chain table
-- The theoretical prices and GREEKS of the options are calculated using the Black-Scholes Merton model.
+- The theoretical prices and GREEKS of the options are calculated using **the Black-Scholes Merton model**.
 Many real market data and sites were consulted for the calculation, and the calculated values may differ slightly.
 We plan to improve this part gradually in the future.
+- There is a way to calculate the BEP for many options strategies.
+However, to account for the possibility of users entering incorrect parameter values, we have calculated the BEP using the point at which the P/L value goes to zero, rather than the traditional calculation method.
+While this may result in a slight discrepancy, it should not be noticeable to the user.
+- We have found a few minor errors in the calculator, which are not significant enough to inconvenience you, and we will improve them over time.
+- The DTE field is normally calculated automatically but will be blank on the day of option expiry.
+We plan to replace this field with another number in the future.
+The DTE and other parameter values can be modified by the user.
+In this case, the option value will be calculated automatically by applying the modified parameters.

 Run APPs via Rstudio or other IDEs
 --